 Holiday Gifting the Natural Way

-This season wouldn’t it be nice to give a gift that is really special for the person you are thinking of?
-More than ever, we need a little nature for nurture and houseplants, patio plants and seasonal perennials and gardening tools are a great start.
+This season wouldn’t it be nice to give a gift that is really special?
+More than ever, we need a little nature for nurture and houseplants, patio plants, seasonal perennials and gardening tools are a great start.

 Let’s take our holiday gift giving back to nature.
 The winter months are the perfect time for planting fruit trees, roses, blackberries, bulbs and shade trees.
 What could be better than the gift that keeps on giving?
 Many of these ideas can be for little or no cost if you are creative enough.

 There are many, many Earth Kind Roses that require low water and little maintenance and have very few disease issues, but are prolific bloomers.

 Find some fruit trees on the A&M website that are for our Central Texas “chill hours” (approx 650) that only require one tree for fruit production (some require two so do your homework).
 Giving a tree that needs a mate for fertilization may make your gift less thoughtful.